Meet the Board

 Most recently Chennoah has been appointed “Youth Twin”, a new initiative where International Board members are connected to a youth leader.

-Passionate about making the world a better place for all, especially in the areas of poverty, inequality, discrimination and injustice Heather works at local, national, and international levels to see change take place.
-She has held roles in organisations as a senior manager and chief executive and in governance as a trustee, board member and chairman.
+Passionate about making the world a better place for all, especially in the areas of poverty, inequality, discrimination and injustice, Heather works at local, national, and international levels to see change take place.
+Over the last ten years she has pursued this through leading not-for-profit organisations, such as her roles of chief executive of Refugee Services Aotearoa NZ, Save the Children and Parents Centre NZ.